ALL » Managing Influenzas In The Hospital Setting: Free Guide Everything You Need To Know

 Important Considerations

-– **Antibiotics Don’t Work:** It is vital to understand that antibiotics are ineffective against viral infections such as influenza and should not be utilized unless a secondary bacterial infection is confirmed.
+Antibiotics Don’t Work: It is essential to understand that antibiotics are ineffective against viral infections, such as influenza, and should not be used unless a secondary bacterial infection is confirmed.

 Do You Want To SAVE MONEY Now!